Siarl/sd-project-2020-VU/docs/assignment3.md

     <tr>
         <td><b>ID</b></td>
         <td><b>DP1</b></td>
+        <td><b>DP2</b></td>
+        <td><b>DP3</b></td>
     </tr>
     <tr>
         <td><b>Design Pattern</b></td>
         <td>Name of the applied pattern</td>
+        <td>Name of the applied pattern</td>
+        <td>Name of the applied pattern</td>
     </tr>
     <tr>
         <td><b>Problem</b></td>
         <td>A paragraph describing the problem you want to solve</td>
+        <td>A paragraph describing the problem you want to solve</td>
+        <td>A paragraph describing the problem you want to solve</td>
     </tr>
     <tr>
         <td><b>Solution</b></td>
         <td>A paragraph describing why with the application of the design pattern you solve the identified problem</td>
+        <td>A paragraph describing why with the application of the design pattern you solve the identified problem</td>
+        <td>A paragraph describing why with the application of the design pattern you solve the identified problem</td>
     </tr>
     <tr>
         <td><b>Intended use</b></td>
         <td>A paragraph describing how you instend to use at run-time the objects involved in the applied design patterns (you can refer to small sequence diagrams here if you want to detail how the involved parties interact at run-time)</td>
+        <td>A paragraph describing how you instend to use at run-time the objects involved in the applied design patterns (you can refer to small sequence diagrams here if you want to detail how the involved parties interact at run-time)</td>
+        <td>A paragraph describing how you instend to use at run-time the objects involved in the applied design patterns (you can refer to small sequence diagrams here if you want to detail how the involved parties interact at run-time)</td>
     </tr>
     <tr>
         <td><b>Constraints</b></td>
         <td>Any additional constraints that the application of the design pattern is imposing, if any </td>
+        <td>Any additional constraints that the application of the design pattern is imposing, if any </td>
+        <td>Any additional constraints that the application of the design pattern is imposing, if any </td>
     </tr>
     <tr>
         <td><b>Additional remarks</b></td>
+        <td>Optional, only if needed</td>
+        <td>Optional, only if needed</td>
         <td>Optional, only if needed</td>
     </tr>
 </table>